My Three-Season Sock Systems

-In normal 3-season conditions, I carry just two pairs of socks.
+In normal 3-season conditions, I carry just two pairs of socks on my backpacking trips.
 In wet climates I carry a “daytime” pair and a “sleeping” pair, whereas in dry climates I carry two “daytime” pairs.
 But there’s slightly more to it than that.

 This is the first of what I hope will become a more regular feature here, especially now that I have this slick new blog feature.